wrld3d/wrld-sdk-samples/android/README.md

 In order to use the eeGeo 3D Maps SDK, you must sign up for a free developer account at https://www.eegeo.com/developers.
 After signing up, you'll be able to create an [API key](https://www.eegeo.com/developers/apikeys) for your apps.

-To run these examples, you must then place the API key in the [main.cpp](https://github.com/eegeo/mobile-sdk-harness/blob/master/android/jni/main.cpp#L15) file.
+To run these samples, you must then place the API key in the [main.cpp](https://github.com/eegeo/eegeo-sdk-samples/blob/master/android/jni/main.cpp#L15) file.

 ## Setup